thejadmaster/calculator/README.md

 # calculator

 ## Setup

+1. Run `npm install` in root folder
-Run `yarn run dev' in root folder, then open `dist/index.html` in browser to use.
+2. Run `npm run dev` in root folder
+3. Open `dist/index.html` in browser to use